intlr/practical-test-pyramid-go/docs/index.md

 ## UI tests

-- REST API, CLI, and web interfaces are _User Interfaces (UI)_
+UI tests are more than testing web browser interfaces.
+Think of REST API, CLI... they all have interfaces.

-- UI tests test the user interface is working as expected
-- Testing UI can be modular, as testing JavaScript code with backend stubbed
+UI tests is about testing the user interface is working as expected.
+But testing UI can be done in a modular way, as testing JavaScript code with the backend being stubbed.

-- Test behaviour, layout, usability... on web interfaces
+Think of testing the behaviour, the layout, the usability...

 ## End-to-end tests